Mount St. Joseph Girls' College

 Mount St. Joseph Girls' College is a Catholic Girls College located in Maidstone Street, Altona, Victoria, Australia.
 Mount St. Joseph Girls’ College is one of few schools in Australia that is a Josephite college, founded by the Josephite Order in 1964.

 History

 Beginnings

 In the early 1960s, the Sisters of St Joseph of the Sacred Heart made plans for a school for young women in the western suburbs of Melbourne.
 The school was built in Altona West and opened in February 1964.

-The logo at Mount St Joseph Girls' College is a white lily, and the College motto is 'Virtue Courage'.
+Their logo is a white lily, and the college motto is 'Virtue Courage'.

-Previous Principals
+Previous principals

-The College has seen 10 principals since its foundation, 7 of which were Sisters of St Joseph of the Sacred Heart:
+The college has seen 10 principals since its foundation, 7 of which were Sisters of St Joseph of the Sacred Heart: